alv2017/DataAnalysis---MovieRatings/README.md

 Before creating the workbooks, we are going to tidy up our data and prepare it for the analysis.
 We are going to create the following datasets:

-Movies: movie_id, name, year
+Movies: movie_id, movie_name, movie_year
-Users: user_id, gender
+Users: user_id, user_gender
 Ratings: movie_id, user_id, rating

-We will create a micro SQLite analysis database to store our data.
+We will create a SQLite database to store our analysis data.
+It might seem a redundant procedure, however, I think, that it is quite good and useful exercise, and it is always a good idea to keep analysis data well structured and conveniently organized.

 The code for this part of the exercise will be stored in a directory called **data_preparation**.